cheapjack/cheapjack.github.io/_posts/2018-07-05-critical-kit-resilience.md

 The first half of this year has been going in two directions: business as usual with [Domestic Science](http://twitter.com/DomesticaSci) completing the [Class Aves](http://domesticscience/ClassAves.html) commission at Liverpool Central library and proposing some sustained practice based PhD research extending my part of the [Critical Kits](http://criticalkits.re-dock.org/) project.

 Over the past 6 months myself and some very generous friends and peers helped me pull this together.
 It extends CriticalKits as a methodology in the context of bio-technology and post-maker culture to improve scientific literacy, agency and resilience alongside participatory and socially engaged art practice.
-I’m delighted to discover that this has been successfully accepted by Lancaster Institute of Contemporary Arts(LICA) and a Faculty or Arts and Social Sciences Research
+I’m delighted to discover that this has been successfully accepted by Lancaster Institute of Contemporary Arts (LICA) and have been awarded a Faculty or Arts and Social Sciences Research
 Scholarship (FASS) to support this.
-I’ll be working with Jen Southern and a supervisory team and Dr Rod Dillon at the Biomedical and Life Sciences at Lancaster University, working on aspects of communication, chemo-taxis and movement in biological systems and building on Rod’s ongoing work embedding artistic practices in research and teaching.
+I’ll be working with Jen Southern and a supervisory team including Dr Rod Dillon at the Biomedical and Life Sciences at Lancaster University, working on aspects of communication, chemo-taxis and movement in biological systems and building on Rod’s ongoing work embedding artistic practices in research and teaching.
 I’ll also be working with a sub-set of the Wearable technology interest group at makerspace DoESLiverpool and more settings down the line.

 Critical Kits for me last year consolidated years of work, practice based research and reflections across technical and maker culture, IoT, agency, education, technology and socially engaged artistic practice, organised with a long admired group of socially engaged artists at [Re-Dock](http://re-dock.org) and bringing together a fascinating group of artist and maker peers with their own unique takes on kit forms.
 Our fledgling event and